Raghucharan16/BharatIntern/Readme.md

  - Wine Quality Prediction
  -  Iris Flowers Classification

- ## Each project was built on jupyter notebook with clear explanation.
+ ## Each project was written in jupyter notebook with clear explanation and comments.